HenrikSchumacher/CoBarS/README.md

 # Usage

-Just include the header CycleSampler.hpp.
+Just include the header CoBarS.hpp.
 See also the examples programs in the directories Example_RandomClosedPolygon and Example_Sample_Binned for usage examples.

 # Trouble shooting